willothy/nvim-config/README.md

 # nvim-config

 My personal Neovim config.
 I would not recommend using this - It's setup for me, I cannot guarantee that it will work for you, and I will not fix issues that do not occur on my computers.
 However, feel free to copy paste snippets to add to your own config :)

 ## Bloated AND Blazingly Fast™

 - Over 150 plugins
-- Under 15ms startup on both my desktop and laptop
+- ~15ms startup on both my desktop and laptop
 - Lazy load EVERYTHING.
 Only a few plugins load before UiEnter.
 - I've spent a stupid amount of time optimizing

+## Some things I'm working on in this repo

+- `rx.lua`: Reactive extensions for Neovim
+  - [x] signals and effects
+  - [x] automatic dependency tracking
+  - [ ] automatic cleanup (wip)
+  - [ ] scoping & signal ownership
+- `player.lua`: Playerctl UI for Neovim
+  - [x] playerctl wrapper
+  - [ ] nui UI (wip)
+- `marks.lua`: sqlite-based mark manager, inspired by Harpoon (VERY wip)
+  - [ ] db schema
+  - [ ] db update wrappers (preserving list order)
+  - [ ] popup UI
+  - [ ] mapping functions

 ## Directory Structure